 The result of a sacrifice is all of the player's cells become vacant, and any opponent-occupied cells immediately adjacent to the newly vacant player cells are also made vacant.

-Unlike taking cells, when a sacrifice is successful, it affects all of the player's cells via a single plan executing at a single cell.
+Unlike taking cells, when a sacrifice is successful, it affects all of the player's cells via a single executed plan.

 Planning contiguous sacrifices across contiguous obstructions produces some interesting and often desirable results thanks to this powerful mechanic.

 For an AI player, this means the AI is knocked out from the level.